Supremacy Clause: Subsequent federal case law

 Chy Lung v.
-Freeman was brought to court when a passenger arriving in California on the Chinese vessel "Japan" was detained by the Commissioner of Immigration on the charge of being included by a state statute in the caste of "lewd and debauched women," which require separate bonds from the owner of the vessel they came on in order to land on California's coast.
+Freeman was brought to court when a passenger arriving in California on the Chinese vessel Japan was detained by the Commissioner of Immigration on the charge of being included by a state statute in the caste of "lewd and debauched women," which require separate bonds from the owner of the vessel they came on in order to land on California's coast.
 The Supreme Court ruled against the plaintiff's detention on the basis that the statute preempted the federal legislation's ability to regulate the "admission of citizens and subjects of foreign nations to our shores".

 LULAC v.
 Wilson was brought to the Supreme Court in order to determine the constitutionality of California's Proposition 187, which the League of United Latin American Citizens argued was preempted by the federal government's authority over the regulation of foreign nationals in America.
 Proposition 187 was meant to assist cooperative efforts undertaken by national and sub-national governments to place stricter restrictions on undocumented immigrants "from receiving benefits or public services in the State of California".
 The Court decided that only a small portion of Proposition 187 was not preempted by the Personal Responsibility and Work Opportunity Reconciliation Act of 1996.

 Villas at Parkside Partners v.
 City of Farmers Branch dealt with an ordinance passed by the City of Farmers Branch.
-Ordinance 2952 forced individuals seeking to reside in a "rented apartment or 'single-family residence.'" need to obtain a license first.
+Ordinance 2952 forced individuals seeking to reside in a "rented apartment or 'single-family residence’" to obtain a license first.
 The Court ruled that Ordinance 2952 did in fact conflict with preexisting federal law and thus affirmed the lower court's decision.